Vandana915/Intersect-with-database/README.md

 # Intersect-with-database
-This project is Intersect with database with Python ,Django framework
+This project is Intersect with database with Python and Django framework